A Reference Architecture for Designing Foundation Model based Systems: Architecture evolution of AI systems

-\begin{itemize} \item \textbf{\textit{{Architecture now}}: many AI models + many non-AI components}.
-The current architecture of AI systems usually comprises AI models (i.e., AI components) and non-AI components.
-These AI models and non-AI components co-exist within the architecture of the AI systems and interact with each other to enable the systems to function properly.
-The AI models are responsible for processing data and making inference, while the non-AI components are responsible for tasks such as user interface, data storage, interaction with other systems. \item \textbf{{\textit{Architecture in 5 years}} - FM-as-a-connector: 1 FM + fewer narrow AI models + many non-AI components}.
-In this architecture, the FM acts as a connector between external components, i.e., narrow AI models or non-AI components. {The FM can provide four types of connector services}~\cite{lu2023framework}: \begin{itemize} \item {\textbf{FM-as-a-communication-connector}: enabling the transfers of data between software components, e.g., extracting the task description from the user prompt and transferring to other components for further processing}. \item {\textbf{FM-as-a-coordination-connector}: planing a workflow and coordinating task execution through various software components}. \item {\textbf{FM-as-a-conversion-connector}: functioning as an interface adapter for software components that use different data formats to communicate with each other, e.g. parse the task into machine-readable template for executing by an AI model}. \item {\textbf{FM-as-a-facilitation-connector}: facilitating the interactions between components, e.g., creating logs or deciding the invocation of local models}. \end{itemize} {In such architecture, FMs still need to interface with narrow AI models and non-AI components to tackle complex tasks, such as HuggingGPT}~\cite{shen2023hugginggpt}. ~{However, as the capabilities of FMs continue to expand rapidly, it is expected that many of those components will be eventually absorbed into the FMs and ultimately disappear.}
+\begin{itemize} \item \textbf{\textit{Architecture now}: many narrow AI models + many non-AI components}.
+The current architecture of AI systems usually comprises narrow models focusing on specific tasks and non-AI components.
+These narrow models and non-AI components co-exist within the architecture of the AI systems and interact with each other to enable the systems to function properly.
+The narrow models are responsible for processing data and making inference, while the non-AI components are responsible for tasks such as user interface, data storage, interaction with other systems. \item \textbf{\textit{Architecture in 5 years} - FM-as-a-connector: 1 FM + fewer narrow models + many non-AI components}.
+In this architecture, the FM acts as a connector between external components, i.e., narrow models or non-AI components.
+The FM can provide four types of connector services~\cite{lu2023framework}: \begin{itemize} \item \textbf{FM-as-a-communication-connector}: enabling the transfers of data between software components, e.g., extracting the task description from the user prompt and transferring to other components for further processing. \item \textbf{FM-as-a-coordination-connector}: planing a workflow and coordinating task execution through various software components. \item \textbf{FM-as-a-conversion-connector}: functioning as an interface adapter for software components that use different data formats to communicate with each other, e.g. parse the task into machine-readable template for executing by an AI model. \item \textbf{FM-as-a-facilitation-connector}: facilitating the interactions between components, e.g., creating logs or deciding the invocation of local models. \end{itemize} In such architecture, FMs still need to interface with narrow AI models and non-AI components to tackle complex tasks, such as HuggingGPT~\cite{shen2023hugginggpt}.
+However, as the capabilities of FMs continue to expand rapidly, it is expected that many of those components will be eventually absorbed into the FMs and ultimately disappear.